 Liberated Voices

-80 Years of Broken Silence, hosted and curated by James Conlon and Cori Ellison, with Fellows of the Singers Program
+Music formerly suppressed or silenced in the Holocaust, hosted and curated by James Conlon & Cori Ellison, with Fellows of the Singers Program

 Steans Institute Series